Feyerabend/bb/workbook/projects/ch02/fm/FM.md

 ```

 3. Execution Steps:
-* Evaluate add: Check if it’s defined, retrieve its closure.
+* Evaluate add: Check if it's defined, retrieve its closure.
 * Evaluate arguments 3 and 5.
 * Call the add function:
 * Create a new environment for the function call.